-When we eat carbohydrates (including starch and sugars), they are digested and converted into glucose, a simple sugar, by our bodies.
-Glucose is then absorbed and therefore enters into the blood stream providing energy for our daily activities.
-Glycemic Index is a standardized system of ranking foods based on their effect on blood glucose levels over 2 – 3 hours compared to a reference food.
-Foods that are digested and absorbed faster will have a higher glycemic index.
-This GI food-ranking approach, which originated in Canada, is popular in Australia and gaining ground in Europe and the United States.
+When we eat carbohydrates (including starch and sugars), they are digested and converted into glucose, a simple sugar, in our bodies.
+Glucose is then absorbed and therefore enters into the blood stream, providing energy for our daily activities.
+Glycemic Index is a standardized system of ranking foods based on their effect on blood glucose levels over 2 – 3 hours, compared to a reference food.
+Foods that are digested and absorbed faster, will have a higher glycemic index.
+In other words, higher GI foods increase blood sugar higher and faster, compared to foods with lower GI.

-Glycemic Index Confusion
+Glycemic Index Values

-Glycemic Index Range
+Glycemic Index Range:

 - Low: 55 or less